xtracdev/atom-pub-proxy/README.md

 ## Constraints

-The certificate naming convention backed into the Dockerfile's health check must be observed.
+The certificate naming convention baked into the Dockerfile's health check must be observed.
 Also, use the subject alt names extension to associate the nginxproxy cert both with the docker-compose network name (nginxproxy) and the endpoint clients will access it using.